A Citizen's Guide to South Carolina's Freedom of Information Act

 - Contract documents until the contract is completed, including the sale of property

-- Industrial development offers until the offer is accepted
+- Industrial development offers until the offer is accepted and announced

 Is certain information specified as open to the public without question?